 Functionality varies by model.
 Full functionality requires compatible Bluetooth® and smartphone, and USB connectivity for some devices.

 Vehicle user interface is a product of Apple® and its terms and privacy statements apply.
 Requires compatible iPhone® and data plan rates apply.
 Apple CarPlay is a trademark of Apple, Inc. Siri, iPhone and Apple Music are trademarks of Apple, Inc, registered in the U.S. and other countries.

 Vehicle user interface is a product of GoogleTM and its terms and privacy statements apply.
 Requires the Android Auto app on Google Play and a compatible AndroidTM smartphone.
 Data plan rates apply.
 You can check which smartphones are compatible at g.co/androidauto/requirements.
 Android Auto is a trademark of Google LLC.

 Functionality is subject to limitations and varies by vehicle, infotainment system, and location.
 Select service plan required.
 Certain Alexa Skills require account linking to use.
 Amazon, Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
 See onstar.com for additional details.

 The system wirelessly charges one compatible mobile device.
 Some phones have built-in wireless charging technology and others require a special adapter/back cover.
 To check for phone or other device compatibility, see my.cadillac.com/learn or consult your carrier.

 Read the vehicle's owner's manual for important feature limitations and information.

-Even while using the Super Cruise driver assistance feature, always pay attention while driving and do not use a hand-held device.
-Visit cadillacsupercruise.com for compatible highways and more information.
+Even while using the Super Cruise driver-assistance feature, always pay attention while driving and do not use a hand-held device.
+Visit cadillacsupercruise.com for compatible roads and more information.
 Requires properly equipped vehicle, active Super Cruise subscription, working electrical system, cell reception, and GPS signal.